jlubo/memory-consolidation-stc/README.md

 ## Outline

 This package serves to simulate recurrent spiking neural networks with calcium-based synaptic plasticity and synaptic tagging and capture.
 The generic C++ code and build scripts for specific simulations are located in the directory __simulation-code/__.
 Building will create binaries in the directory __simulation-bin/__, which contains scripts to run the specific simulations.
 Building has been tested with g++ 10.3.0 and boost 1.77.0 on Linux kernel 5.13.0.
-Besides that, pre-compiled binaries are available as part of the latest release.

 The directory __analysis/__ contains Python scripts serving to analyze the data produced by the simulations.